Incarcerated raise money for children’s charities

 Community Resources Manager Jeanette Bragg and her staff helped the incarcerated population with their efforts.

-Receiving $7,219, the Coalinga-Huron Recreation & Park District was the largest recipient of the fundraiser.
-While the pandemic canceled the summer program, the funds will help future youth programs.
+Receiving $7,219, the Coalinga-Huron Recreation & Park District was the fundraiser’s largest recipient.
+While the pandemic may have closed summer programs, funds will help fund future youth activities.

-“Funds from Pleasant Valley State Prison help provide the youth of our communities with a life enriching experience at Camp Yeager,” said interim General Manager Tyler Hensley.
+“Funds from PVSP help provide the youth of our communities with a life enriching experience at Camp Yeager,” said interim General Manager Tyler Hensley.

 Located on the Central Coast in Cambria, Camp Yeager provides local children with a weeks-long camping experience, outdoor excursions and fun with fellow campers.